qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rpc.rst

 The environment provides access to the current request (via ``getRequest``) and the RpcServlet instance that is handling the current call (via ``getRpcServlet``).

-.. _pages/rpc#debugging_backends
+.. _pages/rpc#debugging_backends:

 Debugging Backends
 ==================

 In order to debug your service methods on the backend independently of the client application, use the `RpcConsole <http://qooxdoo.org/contrib/project#rpcconsole>`_ contribution.

-.. _pages/rpc#creating_mockup_data
+.. _pages/rpc#creating_mockup_data:

 Creating mockup data
 ====================

 The RpcConsole also contains a mixin class for qx.io.remote.Rpc which allows to prepare code relying on a json-rpc backend to work with static mockup data independently of the server.
 This allows to develop client and server independently and to create static demos.
-For more information, see the documentation of the `rpcconsole <http://qooxdoo.org/contrib/project/rpcconsole`_ contribution.
+For more information, see the documentation of the `RpcConsole (project) <http://qooxdoo.org/contrib/project/rpcconsole>`_ contribution.

-.. _pages/rpc#advanced_java_topics:
+.. _pages/rpc#qooxdoo_json_rpc_specification:

 qooxdoo JSON-RPC specification
 ===============================

 In order to qualify as a qooxdoo json-rpc backend, a server must comply with the qooxdoo JSON-RPC server specifications.
 See the  :doc:`rpc_server_writer_guide` for more details.

-.. _pages/rpc#adding_to_the_standard
+.. _pages/rpc#adding_to_the_standard:

 Adding to the standard
 ----------------------

 If you think that the standard is missing a feature that should be implemented in all backends, please add it as a `bug <http://bugzilla.qooxdoo.org/enter_bug.cgi?product=contrib&component=RpcExample>`_, marking it as a "core feature request".

-.. _pages/rpc#extending_the_standard
+.. _pages/rpc#extending_the_standard:

 Extending the standard
 ----------------------

-If a server *extends* the standard with a certain optional behavior, please add a detailed description to it on the :doc:`JSON-RPC Extensions page <jsonrpc_extensions>`, with information which server implements this behavior. please also add a `bug <http://bugzilla.qooxdoo.org/enter_bug.cgi?product=contrib&component=RpcExample>`_, marked as a "extension" so that other server maintainers can discuss the pros and cons of adding the extension to their own servers.
+If a server *extends* the standard with a certain optional behavior, please add a detailed description to it on the `JSON-RPC Extensions page <http://qooxdoo.org/documentation/general/rpc/jsonrpc_extensions>`_, with information which server implements this behavior.
+Please also add a `bug <http://bugzilla.qooxdoo.org/enter_bug.cgi?product=contrib&component=RpcExample>`_, marked as a "extension" so that other server maintainers can discuss the pros and cons of adding the extension to their own servers.